joaosantos15/js-libp2p/README.md

         contentRouting: {}            // this will change once we factor that into two modules, for now do the following line:
         dht: DHT                      // DHT enables PeerRouting, ContentRouting and DHT itself components },

+      // libp2p config options (typically found on a config.json)
       config: {                       // The config object is the part of the config that can go into a file, config.json.
-        addrs: {                      // Multiaddrs
+        addresses: {                  // Multiaddrs
-          listen: []                  // To listen
+          listen: []                  // To start transport listener
-          ann: []                     // To announce/share with the network (i.e DNS addr)
+          announce: []                // To announce/share with the network (i.e DNS addr)
-          notAnn: []                  // To keep private
+          noAnnounce: []              // To keep private
         },
         peerDiscovery: {
           mdns: {                     // mdns options
             interval: 1000            // ms
             enabled: true
           },
-          webrtc-star: {              // webrtc-star options
+          webrtcStar: {               // webrtc-star options
             interval: 1000            // ms
             enabled: false
           }